| Characteristics | (N=184) |

 Breyanzi arm (N=92)1

-Patients randomized to Breyanzi were to receive lymphodepleting chemotherapy consisting of fludarabine 30 mg/m2/day and cyclophosphamide 300 mg/m2/day concurrently for 3 days followed by Breyanzi infusion 2 to 7 days after completion of lymphodepleting chemotherapy.
-Breyanzi planned dose of 100 × 106 CAR+ T cells.
+Patients randomized to Breyanzi were to receive lymphodepleting chemotherapy consisting of fludarabine 30 mg/m2/day and cyclophosphamide 300 mg/m2/day concurrently for 3 days followed by Breyanzi infusion (planned dose, 100 × 106 CAR-positive viable T cells) 2 to 7 days after completion of lymphodepleting chemotherapy.

 Bridging chemotherapy was permitted between leukapheresis and the start of lymphodepleting chemotherapy.